researchart/rose6icse/submissions/reusable/INSTALL.md

 Our analyzer detects eight vulnerabilities discussed in the paper.
 (Table 1)

-To execute the static analzer, enter the following command.
+To execute the static analzer, enter the following command in the sbt terminal.

 ```